cadnza/dotfiles/README.md

 - A nice ruler at 80 characters
 - A scroll bar (Well, an indicator anyway.
 You can't scroll with it.)

-### A play area for functions

-- All contained scripts get sourced on startup

 ### Short files and easy setup

 - Because short files are happy files. 🙂